Parkland Police Have Released Some 911 Calls Made During The Stoneman Douglas School Shooting

 The sheriff's office noted that while operators were obtaining information from callers, they were also updating the dispatchers through a computer system, which passes information along to deputies on the scene.

-In another call, a fraught grandmother can be heard telling the dispatcher, "my grand daughter is texting me saying there is a shooter please call 911...she says she is scared."
+In another call, a fraught grandmother can be heard telling the dispatcher, "my granddaughter is texting me saying there is a shooter please call 911... she says she is scared."

 In a wavering voice, the grandmother reads out the texts she is sending her granddaughter: "Hide.
 On the phone with police.
 Police said hide."